 Overview of the Program

 The preceptorship program is designed for pre-medical students with at least junior standing and an interest in learning more about the field of General Medicine.
 Each student will be paired with a faculty mentor at Kaiser Permanente (West Los Angeles).
-Students will shadow physicians in five different Kaiser Permanente departments during spring break 2017.
+Students will shadow physicians in five different Kaiser Permanente departments during spring break TBA.

-The program is co-sponsored by the USC Office of Undergraduate Programs and Kaiser Permanente in West Los Angeles (WLA).
+The program is co-sponsored by the USC Office of Undergraduate Education and Kaiser Permanente in West Los Angeles (WLA).
 The program’s goal is to increase students’ understanding and appreciation of the art of general medicine and to help them gain familiarity with the health issues facing underserved communities.
 Some of Kaiser Permanente’s departments included in the program will be Pediatrics, Diagnostic Imaging, Family Medicine, Internal Medicine and General Surgery.
 Students will also have an opportunity to attend other meetings TBA each day of the program.
 A more specific list of topics will be announced at a later date.

 - Emotional maturity to participate in the program and agreement to abide by institutional rules